-If as part of a planned expiration of the SSL certificate of the RDS or Azure Database instance, you need to update the instance with the new certificate file.
-You will also need to update Tableau Server settings to use the new certificate file.
+If as part of a planned expiration of the SSL certificate of the RDS or Azure Database, or a stand-alone PostgreSQL instance, you need to update the instance with the new certificate file, you will also need to update Tableau Server settings to use the new certificate file.
 You can do this by downloading the latest file and running the tsm topology external-services repository replace-host command and providing the new certificate file.

 High Availability Considerations